 We are presently collaborating with Chrysalis on the development of a prototype aerosolization system to deliver Aerosurf to patients in the NICU.
 We have also met with and received guidance from the FDA with respect to the design of a proposed Phase 2 clinical program utilizing Chrysalis' technology.
 We and Chrysalis, together with third-party engineers and manufacturers, are presently collaborating on the development and optimization of this novel system as well as next generation drug device systems.
-The initial prototype development work, originally expected to be completed in the second half of 2007, is now anticipated to be completed in the first quarter of 2008.
-Accordingly, initiation of our Phase 2 clinical program is now anticipated in the first quarter of 2008.
-See "Surfaxin for the Prevention of RDS in Premature Infants," above.
+Initiation of our Phase 2 clinical program is anticipated in the first half of 2008.